A Wine-Fueled Adventure Among the Obsessive Sommeliers, Big Bottle Hunters, and Rogue Scientists Who Taught Me to Live for Taste

 “I loved this book.
 It’s not just about wine.
 It’s about learning how to listen to your senses, to more deeply experience and appreciate the world around you, and everyone could use another glass of that.”— Mary Roach, Author of Gulp

-An astute observer of culture and cutting-edge trends, Bosker has traveled the country leading talks and tastings that probe the nature of obsession and the advantages of reconnecting with our senses.
+An astute observer of culture and cutting-edge trends—and a contributing editor at The Atlantic —Bosker has traveled the country leading talks and tastings that probe the nature of obsession and the advantages of reconnecting with our senses.

 Bosker’s reporting and analysis on tech, food, and culture have appeared in publications such as The New Times, The Wall Street Journal, Food & Wine, and The Guardian.
 She co-founded The Huffington Post’s technology section in 2009 and has received multiple awards from the Society of American Business Editors and Writers, as well as the Society of Professional Journalists.